maximbsb/GunClicker/Tutorial2_PopulatingObjectList.md

 # Populating Weapon List
-In this tutorial, we will populate our scrollable list with guns, their names and damage values.
+## In this tutorial, we will populate our scrollable list with guns, their names and damage values.
+To be ready for this tutorial, please download and import a unity package with guns.
+It can be any package you want.
+It's recommended that you have at least 2 guns in the pack for this tutorial.

 ## 1. Storing Gun Data
 1. Create a new folder and name it "Scripts".